petarov/strelko/README.md

 Strelko is a small footprint HTTP server.

-Goal of this project is to provide swift file hosting solution for web developers, designers and others.
-In the ideal case **Strelko** would be the perfect solution for testing your web project directly on the development machine.
+The goal of **Strelko** is to provide swift solution for testing your html/css project or just a fast way to share some files over HTTP.
+Could be useful to web developers, web designers, testers and others.
-This being said **Strelko** pretty much mimics the functionality of:

-    python -m SimpleHTTPServer 8000

-Pros that **Strelko** may offer are:
-* multi-threading support
-* minumal runtime requirements ( *just one binary* )
-* slightly faster ( *not confirmed* )

 **Note** that it is highly **unrecommended** to use this HTTP server on any productive system!

+# Why do I need this?
+You probably don't. ;) Python does pretty much the same, if you run:

+    $ python -m SimpleHTTPServer 8000

+However, **Strelko** has no dependencies and it's also smaller.

 # Installation

+  $ cmake -G "Unix Makefiles"

+To build a debug binary use:

+  $ cmake -G "Unix Makefiles"  -DCMAKE_BUILD_TYPE:STRING=Debug

 # Usage

+    $ strelko_srv -h <listen address> -p <listen port>

 # Development

-## Used Libraries
+## Libraries Used
   * [APR](http://apr.apache.org/) - Apache Portable Runtime.
   * [HTTP Parser](https://github.com/joyent/http-parser) - Parser for HTTP messages written in C.